Activities & Projects

 iii.
 Afforestation through public participation in the private and community degraded areas.
 Control of stone quarrying, fuel wood collection, charcoal making, grazing and mining.

 iv.
 Revival of sacred forests and community forests in different indigenous tradition institutions of the Khasi Hills through awareness and campaign.

 v.
 Assisted Natural Regeneration – With support from Weforest, a Belgium-based non-profit over 1500 hectares of degraded land is being transformed into young secondary forest through enrichment planting and the restoration of native species.

 ii.
-Formation and creation of Farmers Club
+Formation and creation of Farmers Clubs

 SHGs, Farmers Club.

-A Glimpse of Khasi Hills REDD+ Project
+A Glimpse of Khasi Hills Community Redd+ Project

 To preserve forest and environment and to restore bio-diversity, etc. through: